 But I don’t want to stop there.
 Sure, I would love to sell my books and my paintings (another thing I lost for years after the kidnapping), but that really is nothing.
 What I want most is to show others, who may be living in the darkness that I lived in for so long, that there is hope.
 You are not alone.
 Ultimately, I would love for everyone to come to know the loving Father that I know, but if you are not there yet, that’s okay.
 I’m not going to beat my belief over your head.
 But maybe as I share who I am, where I came from, and where I am today, you will see my belief alive in me, and it will give you hope.
 There is light in the darkness, and I hope I reflect that light of Love to you.

 UPDATE: In Feb of 2017, I got sick with what I thought was just a nasty bug.
 Unfortunately, I never got better.
-In fact, after the doctor gave me a Z-pack, I progressively got worse until I was at a point that I was gasping to breathe.
+In fact, after the doctor gave me a Z-pack, I progressively got worse until I was at a point where I was gasping to breathe.
 The doctors could not figure out what was wrong with me.

 The breathing issues got somewhat better after my throat was numbed to check my larynx, but I was developing more issues.
 Besides the breathing issues and consistently losing my voice, I was also having walking and balance issues.